AndyDune/ObjectCacheProxy/README.md

 $ways = $instance->get();
 ```

-`ObjectCacheProxy` gets work class instance and intercept methods call to it.
+`ObjectCacheProxy` gets work class instance and intercept methods are called to it.
 It accumulates setter methods and parameters as cache key and executes them at ones before execution method `get`.